What is sumac? What does it look like? What does it taste like, and where can I find it?

 There is no strict technique to using sumac.
 It’s not like you have to put it in your dish only at the start of cooking or only at the end.
 You are more than welcome to use it on both occasions or all occasions- just add a dash and see how it goes!
 But before you start, take a little taste of the raw spice so you know what you’re adding to your food.
 Always gauge your flavors and measure them out into your hand or a small bowl before adding copious amounts (or any amounts) of a spice to your dish.
 We’ve all had those terrible occasions where we messed up that crazy expensive piece of meat because the cap fell off the… insert spice here.

-Does pure sumac need a hechsher?
-No!
-According to the CRC, pure sumac is fine without one.
+According to the CRC, pure sumac does not need a hechsher.
 But since you and I most likely do not frequent Middle Eastern spice markets (unless you live in Israel), your best option for getting sumac is to get Pereg brand.
 It’s sold in many kosher supermarkets.

 Tabouli Stuffed Branzino with Sumac Pickled Onion